Cover of Buddhism: One Teacher, Many Traditions

 Wisdom Academy Online Course

 Venerable Chodron began a series of live teachings from Buddhism: One Teacher, Many Traditions at Sravasti Abbey in 2014.
 Wisdom Academy carefully edited videos from those teachings and created a well-structured, step-by-step online study program.
-Part I is available here.
+Unedited videos of the full series are also available.

 Introductory talks